For more information on this topic, watch our recorded webinar, Widen Your World: Protect Your Data, Protect Your Business.

 Peace of Mind with WideOrbit Managed Services

-WideOrbit offers hosting services for our core products, WO Traffic and WO Network, as well as for WO Media Sales and WO Program.
+WideOrbit offers hosting services for our core products, WO Traffic and WO Network, as well as for WO Media Sales.
 With WideOrbit Managed Services, system updates and WideOrbit product updates are managed with your involvement, so you can be sure you’re always running on the most up-to-date version.
 Managed Services also provides added layers of security to help protect your business-critical applications.

 Along with web-enabled, remote access for your end-users, our Managed Services solution also provides improved security and reliability, committed service levels, geo-redundant backups, and secured off-site data retention.
 You’ll also save on both hardware and IT costs, from initial setup right through monitoring and maintenance.